 The University of California, in compliance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and the Age Discrimination Act of 1975, does not discriminate on the basis of race, color, national origin, sex, handicap, or age in any of its policies, procedures, or practices; nor does the University discriminate on the basis of sexual orientation.
 This nondiscrimination policy covers admission and access to, and treatment and employment in, University programs and activities, including but not limited to, academic admissions, financial aid, educational services, and student employment.

 A parent whose registered student is unable to attend must withdraw the student in writing and may request a tuition refund.
-Prior to the refund deadline, tuition and facilities fee payments are refundable.
+Prior to the full refund deadline (see calendar), tuition and facilities fee payments are refundable.
 After this date, refunds are subject to the ATDP Refund Schedule, which will be included in the student’s acceptance packet.
 No refund will be made in the case of a student who fails to attend classes or is withdrawn from ATDP for failure to meet the standards of appropriate behavior, including completion of homework.
 The $50 processing fee is also nonrefundable.

 ATDP has a responsibility to conduct research that contributes new knowledge that leads to growth and improvement in our understanding of how academically talented students learn and how they can be better served.
 We ask our students and their families to assist in this effort by contributing between 1 and 3 hours per year to participating in this research.
 However, opting not to participate in research will in no way affect admission into the program.
 Before a student can participate in a study, ATDP gives detailed information about it to the student and his or her parent(s) and obtains their informed consent in writing.